KamyNz/KamyNz/README.md

 I'm **Camila M.**, passionate about data and adept at crafting meaningful data science projects on Cloud platforms, particularly AWS.
 A proud graduate of DS4A Colombia.

-* 💬 &nbsp; Fluent in English, Spanish, R, and Python.
+* 💬 &nbsp; Fluent in English, Spanish, Python and R.

 ### Current Projects